blenq/pagio/docs/source/stmt_caching.rst

+.. _Statement caching:

 Statement caching
 =================

 First of all, statement caching can misbehave with external connection pools.
-If you encounter such problems, set the prepare_threshold to 0, to disable statement caching.
+If you encounter such problems, set the :py:attr:`prepare_threshold <pagio.base_connection.BaseConnection>` to 0, to disable statement caching.

 PostgreSQL supports the use of prepared statements.
 A prepared statements can